jackburton-qub/GRACE/README.md

 If you use GRACE in your research, please cite:

-> Burton, J.P. & [Supervisor name] (2026) GRACE: an integrated offline desktop application for microsatellite detection, primer design, and BLAST-based specificity validation. *Molecular Ecology Resources*.
+> Burton, J.P.
+(2026) GRACE: an integrated offline desktop application for microsatellite detection, primer design, and BLAST-based specificity validation.
+Journal Name, Issue, Volume, Pages.
 DOI: [XXXX]

 See also [CITATION.cff](CITATION.cff) for machine-readable citation information.